Doctor of Philosophy

 In order to avoid biological complications, and to improve our understanding of Fe-S interactions, inorganic HS– was used as a model system to aid in the interpretation of steel undergoing MIC.
 A series of five corrosion potential measurements investigated the effect of variations in redox conditions and inorganic sulphide concentration on the corrosion behaviour of pretreated and untreated carbon steel.
 Field reports have indicated the highest CR expected for external corrosion occurred when pipelines, initially under anaerobic MIC control, transformed to aerobic corrosion.
 The laboratory results support field sampling methods as the highest CRs observed occurred when both sulphide and oxygen were present.
 In addition, under anaerobic conditions with sulphide, CRs were lower for freshly exposed steel compared to anaerobically pre-corroded steel.
 This suggests pre-corroded surfaces prevent the formation of passivating iron sulphide films.

 Sherar, Brent, "The Effect of the Environment on the Corrosion Products and Corrosion Rates on Gas Transmission Pipelines" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 162.